Zibusiso-Mangoye/gold_news_trends/gold-news-trends/README.md

 ## Overview

-This is a data collection project with one pipeline that gets market data from twelvedata api and stores it in db.
+This is a data collection project with two pipelines that get news data and market data about gold commodity and stores it in postgres database.